iQSuite/platform-sdk-node/README.md

     // Send a natural language query to the specified index const response = await client.retrieve(
       'your-index-id',
-      "What are the main points discussed in the document?"
+      "What are the main points discussed in the document?", 'document_id' // Optional document_id parameter to filter and retrieve from a specific document );
-    );
     console.log(`Response: ${JSON.stringify(response, null, 2)}`);
   } catch (error) {